merenlab/anvio/anvio/docs/programs/anvi-setup-user-modules.md

 By default, this program looks for the KEGG data in the default location, so if you have set up KEGG data in a non-default directory, you should specify the path to that directory using the `--kegg-data-dir` parameter:

 {{ codestart }}
-anvi-setup-user-modules --input-dir /path/to/user/data/directory --kegg-data-dir /path/to/KEGG/data/directory
+anvi-setup-user-modules --user-modules /path/to/user/data/directory --kegg-data-dir /path/to/KEGG/data/directory
 {{ codestop }}

 If you have multiple KEGG data directories on your computer, you should specify the one that you intend to use (along with this user-defined data) for %(anvi-estimate-metabolism)s downstream.
 It will not make a difference if all of your modules have identifiers unique from KEGG ones, but just in case they overlap, it is better to catch this during setup rather than later during metabolism estimation. :)